get involved

 Committee members and community members at a 2021 Racial Justice Community Listening Session.

-We are seeking community volunteers to guide United Way’s investments and impact strategy aimed at helping children in Lane County succeed in school and life.
+We are seeking community volunteers to guide United Way’s investments and impact strategy aimed at helping our Lane County communities thrive.
 We know that solutions to current community challenges (food insecurity, unaffordable childcare, low literacy and graduation rates, and more) are best known by those most impacted by these challenges.
 United Way is committed to centering these voices and experiences in decision-making processes.

 Professional and lived experiences are essential perspectives in our organization’s efforts.
 With that in mind, we are seeking volunteers with: